Kenkoku University: Influences

 During the Cold War era, former professors and students of Kenkoku University made great contributions to the evolution of the whole East Asia region.
 However, at this time, because of the complicated political situation, they hardly had any official contact.

 After the Cultural Revolution in China proper ended, a delegation of many Chinese alumni under the "support" (擁護) of Jiang Zemin went to Tokyo to connect with Japanese alumni.
-This event not only helped People's Republic of China receive huge aid from Japan to promote economic reform, but also opened a whole new chapter for Kenkoku University alumni.
+This event not only helped People's Republic of China receive huge aid from Japan to promote the reform and opening up, but also opened a whole new chapter for Kenkoku University alumni.

 In 1989, the Manchurian Studies Association or Kenkoku-Daigaku Alumni Association (建國大學同志會, Jianguo Daxue Tongzhi Hui, Kenkoku Daigaku Doshi Gai) with a core of Chinese and Japanese alumni was established.
 This is both a friendship organization and also a force to expand the influence of Asia's largest economies.
 However, from then until 2023, this organization only operates in the field of economic and sometimes cultural cooperation, not allowed to attend any political or military events.

 The most important event for the Alumni Association was supporting the establishment of Changchun University.
 Initially, the name chosen was "construction" (建設, Jianshe, Kensetsu), but because the Chinese government considered it "politically sensitive", that idea failed.